Marie Anne Cathcart1

 Consanguinity Index=0.0%

-Hugh Fortescue, 2nd Earl Fortescue was born on 13 February 1783.1 He was the son of Hugh Fortescue, 1st Earl Fortescue and Hester Grenville.2 He married, firstly, Lady Susan Ryder, daughter of Dudley Ryder, 1st Earl of Harrowby and Lady Susan Leveson-Gower, on 4 July 1817 at St. George's Church, St. George Street, Hanover Square, London, England.3 He married, secondly, Elizabeth Geale, daughter of Piers Geale, on 26 July 1841 at Vice Regal Lodge, Dublin, County Dublin, Ireland.3 He died on 14 September 1861 at age 78.1
+Hugh Fortescue, 2nd Earl Fortescue was born on 13 February 1783.1 He was the son of Hugh Fortescue, 1st Earl Fortescue and Hester Grenville.2 He married, firstly, Lady Susan Ryder, daughter of Dudley Ryder, 1st Earl of Harrowby and Lady Susan Leveson-Gower, on 4 July 1817 at St. George's Church, St. George Street, Hanover Square, London, EnglandG.3 He married, secondly, Elizabeth Geale, daughter of Piers Geale, on 26 July 1841 at Vice Regal Lodge, Dublin, County Dublin, IrelandG.3 He died on 14 September 1861 at age 78.1

-Hugh Fortescue, 2nd Earl Fortescue was educated at Eton College, Eton, Berkshire, England.1 He was educated at Brasenose College, Oxford University, Oxford, Oxfordshire, England.1 He held the office of Member of Parliament (M.P.)
+He was educated at Eton College, Windsor, Berkshire, EnglandG.1 He was educated at Brasenose College, Oxford University, Oxford, Oxfordshire, EnglandG.1 He held the office of Member of Parliament (M.P.)
 (Whig) for Barnstaple between 1804 and 1807.1 He held the office of Member of Parliament (M.P.)
 (Whig) for St. Mawes between 1807 and 1809.1 He held the office of Member of Parliament (M.P.)
-(Whig) for Buckingham between 1812 and 1817.1 He was invested as a Fellow, Royal Society (F.R.S.) in 1817.1 He held the office of Member of Parliament (M.P.)
+(Whig) for Buckingham between 1812 and 1817.1 He was appointed Fellow, Royal Society (F.R.S.) in 1817.1 He held the office of Member of Parliament (M.P.)
 (Whig) for Devon between 1818 and 1820.1 He held the office of Member of Parliament (M.P.)
 (Whig) for Tavistock between 1820 and 1830.1 He held the office of Member of Parliament (M.P.)
-(Whig) for Devon between 1830 and 1832.1 He held the office of Member of Parliament (M.P.)
-(Whig) for North Devon between 1832 and 1839.1 He held the office of Lord-Lieutenant of Devon between 1832 and 1839.1 He was invested as a Privy Counsellor (P.C.) in 1839.1 He held the office of Lord-Lieutenant of Ireland between 1839 and 1841.1 He succeeded to the title of 4th Baron Fortescue of Castle Hill, co.
-Devon [G.B., 1746] on 28 February 1839, during his father's lifetime.1 He succeeded to the title of 2nd Earl Fortescue [G.B., 1789] on 16 June 1841.1 He succeeded to the title of 2nd Viscount Ebrington, co.
-Gloucester [G.B., 1789] on 16 June 1841.1 He held the office of Lord Steward of the Hosuehold between 1846 and 1850.1 He was invested as a Knight, Order of the Garter (K.G.) in 1856.1
+(Whig) for Devon between 1830 and 1832.1 He held the office of Lord-Lieutenant of Devon between 1832 and 1839.1 He held the office of Member of Parliament (M.P.)
+(Whig) for North Devon between 1832 and 1839.1 He was appointed Privy Counsellor (P.C.) in 1839.1 He held the office of Lord-Lieutenant of Ireland between 1839 and 1841.1 He succeeded as the 4th Baron Fortescue of Castle Hill, co.
+Devon [G.B., 1746] on 28 February 1839, during his father's lifetime.1 He succeeded as the 2nd Viscount Ebrington, co.
+Gloucester [G.B., 1789] on 16 June 1841.1 He succeeded as the 2nd Earl Fortescue [G.B., 1789] on 16 June 1841.1 He held the office of Lord Steward of the Hosuehold between 1846 and 1850.1 He was appointed Knight, Order of the Garter (K.G.) in 1856.1

 Children of Hugh Fortescue, 2nd Earl Fortescue and Lady Susan Ryder